 While on my way to photograph the South Branch School House yesterday, I noticed the ice floating on this section of River Road along the Raritan River in Hillsborough.
 I could see the river through the trees, which only caught my eye because the trees had no leaves.
 Even though I have driven along this section of the river in the past, I don’t recall noticing before, perhaps because the trees were full of leaves.
 I made a mental note that, after photographing the schoolhouse, I would stop somewhere nearby and walk along the river.

-I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river making sure to carefully cross River Road.
-I walked along the south-west trail noticing a large number of fallen trees.
-I walked closer to the edge of the river which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
-I noticed that many of the trees were hanging from the edges of the river bank, barely staying upright.
+I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river, making sure to cross River Road carefully.
+I walked along the south-west trail, noticing a large number of fallen trees.
+I walked closer to the edge of the river, which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
+I saw that many of the trees were hanging from the edges of the riverbank, barely staying upright.

 This image is from the set I used for Frank Jansen’s weekly photo challenge.

 Best Photo of the Week is personal photography project where I post the best image captured that week.
 The image will be posted at the end of the week.
 That will be a Sunday.
 I can take one or 100 photos for the week but I will post only one, the best one.

 I shot from a tripod and bracketed my shots.
 The Classic Chome Fujifilm Film Simulation preset was applied to each image and the images combined in Photomatix Pro.
 The Natural filter was applied in Photomatix Pro and the resulting image was imported back into Adobe Lightroom for further adjustment.